A/N: Hello everyone! ^.^

 "Yes, Sir."
 They both said and turned around.
 Soap looked back at me, waiting for me to answer.

-"Well, apart from being starred at all day, I've been doing pretty good.
+"Well, apart from being stared at all day, I've been doing pretty good.
 Roach showed me around base and we ate lunch together."
 His brows furrowed in the slightest.

 "Yeah, him," he looked off to the side as if thinking about something."
 Is something wrong, Soap?"
-He shook his head.
+He looked at me for a second before shaking his head.

 "The hell?
 What are you still doing up, FNG?"
 Ghost asked in a mocking tone.
 Really?
 FNG?